MrGold6/medcart/README.md

 Also patient have symptoms mobile app where he can make chronology of symptoms (as a result doctor will have more data for diagnosis).

 Project created using design pattern MVC and OOP principles.

-## Stack of technologies:
-* Java on framework Spring Boot
-* Spring Security
-* Hibernate
-* Lombok
-* Maven
-* Maria DB
-* Tomcat
-* HTML
-* CSS
-* JavaScript
-* Bootstrap

 ## Diagrams:
 * [UseCase](https://drive.google.com/file/d/1Ln7L0-wHYgPsyu3IZJs2-XCHmE3JU6VW/view?usp=sharing)